 The 7 Seat Ford Kuga Crossover

-There are a range of versions available, with the Titanium model being the plushest.
+There are several versions available, with the Titanium model being the most luxurious.
 If you opt for the more expensive Titanium upgrade then you receive a range of features including a higher specification interior, a more luxurious cabin and an enhanced stereo and dash.
 If you’re used to leather seats and the ‘wipe free’ convenience these offer (mums and dads you’ll know what I mean!), then you will probably want to look closely at the Titanium option.